 |

-| 1984 Sarajevo Olympics Team Canada Red #25, Bruce Driver |
+1983-1984 Canadian National Team Red #25, Bruce Driver |

 |

-Bruce left the University of Wisconsin to play for the Canadian National Team and represent Canada at the 1984 Sarajevo Winter Games prior to entering the NHL: |
+Bruce left the University of Wisconsin to play for the Canadian National Team and represent at the 1984 Sarajevo Olympic Games prior to joining the NHL: |

 |